top of page

 Interpretation:

 The gloomy hall symbolises the depth-psychological interpretations of the unconscious.
 I leave the room.
 Then I look for a new room.
 It represents fundamental insights of the sciences.
 They lead me into the next room.
 I can build alternative insights in it..
-The dream here captures the two aspects mentioned in the section The Second Space, but also refers to the connectedness described in the section The Expanded View.
-I seek to penetrate the mystery of consciousness, which seeks to seduce one again and again into the enigma and interpretation of the unconscious.
-The little animal that I just catch from disappearing into the gloomy room symbolises the ever-present temptation to interpret with an unconscious.
+The dream here captures the two aspects mentioned in the section 3a: The second room, however, also refers to the interconnectedness of the four phenomena described in section 3d: The extended view.
+I try to penetrate the secrets of consciousness, which repeatedly leads one into the mystery and interpretation of the unconscious.
+The little animal, which I just manage to catch before it disappears into the gloomy room, symbolises the ever-present temptation to interpret with an existential unconscious.

 The following dream I asked for sent me on a journey.
 It's about the unsolvable riddle of the matter-mind problem.